October Alumni Weekend

 Between the morning and afternoon sessions, there will be time to take part in optional activities at your leisure.
 Take this time to enjoy tours and displays, learn about student projects, share your memories and explore the future role of technology in teaching at our Edinburgh Medical School 300 ‘Digital Hub’.

 In 2026, the graduating class of 1976 will be asked what aspects of modern medicine and medical education they could have foreseen when they graduated themselves, fifty years ago.
-This presentation will indulge in some forecasting, and blue-sky thinking, as to what medicine and medical education will look like for EMS in 2076.
+This presentation will indulge in some forecasting, and blue-sky thinking, as to what medicine and medical education will look like for Edinburgh Medical School in 2076.
 Our current students will then be at the end of their careers – they will be the recently-retired and professors emeritus of the 2070s.

 In this chapter of the 'Learning From Our History' public lecture series, we ask Dr Jeni Harden, lecturer at the Usher Institute, to imagine the ways in which medical education will evolve over the next fifty years, and we also ask two of our current students to present their own vision of how the profession they are just entering might change by the end of their careers.